modypy/modypy/docs/api/model.rst

     the state contents for other elements.

 Events (:mod:`modypy.model.events`)
-    provide the means to detect the occurrence of special events during simulation and to react to them by modifying the state of the system.
-An event (:class:`modypy.model.events.Event`) is defined by the sign-change of a special event function which may depend on the time, the state and the values of the signals in the system.
+    provide the means to handle the occurrence occurrence of special events during simulation and to react to them by modifying the state of the system.
+    An event may either be defined by a clock tick (:class:`modypy.model.events.Clock`) or by the sign-change of a special event function which may depend on the time, the state and the values of the signals in the system (:class:`modypy.model.events.ZeroCrossEventSource`).
+    Events and specifically clocks are the basis of the simulation of discrete-time elements in a system.

 Evaluation (:mod:`modpy.model.evaluation`)
     is done by :class`:`modpy.model.evaluation.Evaluator` objects, which lazily